 I mentioned this is a non-traditional take on red lentil curry.
 So what liberties did I take?
 First, it has more tomatoes than it should because I needed to use up a 28 ounce can.
-When that turned out to be delicious, I decided to stick with it!
+But when that turned out to be delicious, I decided to stick with it.

 This is just an overview; be sure to scroll down for the full recipe.

 - red lentils - whole or split, either is fine

 - canned diced tomatoes - fire-roasted or regular

 - lite coconut milk - the type in a can

 - ginger root

 - tamari or soy sauce

 - sea salt and black pepper

 The only chopping involved in preparing this curry is for the onion and garlic.
 If you have a microplane zester, use that to zest the fresh ginger.
 If not, go ahead and mince the ginger, as well.